An $\alpha$-regret analysis of Adversarial Bilateral Trade: Introduction

-\textbf{Lower bounds.} For our lower bounds we adopt two different strategies.
+\paragraph{Lower bounds} For our lower bounds we adopt two different strategies.
 In Theorems \ref{thm:lower-full-2-eps} and \ref{thm:lower-two-bits-one-price} we construct randomized instances where no algorithm can learn anything: the only prices the learner could use to discriminate between different instances are cautiously hidden, while all the other prices do not reveal any useful information, given the type of feedback considered.
 The randomized instances used in Theorems \ref{thm:lower-full} and \ref{thm:lower-two-bits-two-prices} involve instead a more structured approach; this is due to the challenge posed by the contemporary handling of the multiplicative and additive part of the $2$-regret.
 To this end, we carefully hide the optimal ex-post prices and make hard to the learner to achieve small ($1$-)regret with respect to some ``second best'' prices.
 A crucial task we often face is to ``hide" some small finite sets of critical prices from the learning algorithm.
-We employ two techniques to do so: random shifts (as in the proof of Theorem \ref{thm:lower-two-bits-one-price}) and repeatedly dividing overlaps (Theorems \ref{thm:lower-full-2-eps} and \ref{thm:lower-full}).
+We employ two techniques to do so: repeatedly dividing overlaps (Theorems \ref{thm:lower-full-2-eps} and \ref{thm:lower-full}) and random shifts (as in the proof of Theorems \ref{thm:lower-two-bits-one-price} and \ref{thm:lower-two-bits-two-prices}).